fadeld/API-Authentication/README.md

 The purpose of the project is to show a simple working implementation of API authentication using web server authentication flow of OAuth 2.0 (https://tools.ietf.org/html/draft-ietf-oauth-v2-02#section-3.5.2).
 The examples do not handle exceptions, to keep the code clear and readable.

+IDE details and some FAQ are on the wiki page.

+### Authentication Flow and Steps

      +----------+         Client Identifier       +---------------+